knative/docs/docs/install/knative-with-operators.md

 Knative Eventing based your own requirements.
 As long as the manifests of customized Knative Eventing are accessible to the operator, they can be installed.

-For example, the version of the customized Knative Eventing is 0.17.0, and it is available at `https://my-eventing/eventing.yaml`.
+For example, the version of the customized Knative Eventing is `ma.mi.pa`, and it is available at `https://my-eventing/eventing.yaml`.
 You can create the content of Eventing CR as below:

 ```